Terms & Conditions

-- After 2 months if client is still out of work DNS charges standard dormant accounts fees of £25 + VAT per month.
+- After 2 months if client is still out of work DNS charges standard dormant accounts fees at 50% of the agreement fee.

 - Once an account is dormant no payroll will be run for the client and we expect no activity in the bank statement during the period of dormancy otherwise the account will not be considered dormant and normal fixed fees will apply.
 (For Instance: The dormant account will have no payroll, no active trading and only bank charges will apply; no dividends, withdrawals etc and no advisory support is needed)

-- We continue to take care of accounts and all compliance for the fees of £25 + VAT per month until the client is back to work
+- We continue to take care of accounts and all compliance for 50% of the agreement fee, until the client is back to actively trading.

 - Once client is back to work we start charging normal fixed monthly fees as agreed in our Agreement with you.

 - Please note that client should be out of work for 2 full months.
-So, by way of example, if a client finished working part way in Month 3 the client should be out of work fully for month 4 and 5 and from Month 6 DNS will start charging Dormant account fees of £25+VAT per month.
+So, by way of example, if a client finished working part way in Month 3 the client should be out of work fully for month 4 and 5 and from Month 6, DNS will start charging the agreed dormancy Fees.